Mabel Bert

-Mabel Bert (née Scott, 1862 – 1945) was an Australian-born American actress.
+Mabel Bert (née Scott, 1862 – 1945) was an Australian-born American actress Mabel was an actress who was in stage productions including Straight Is the Way (1921), The Wonderful Thing (1921) and Blackbirds (1920).

 Early life

 Bert was born in Australia in 1862.
 Her father was A.C.
 Scott whose family was very wealthy.
 They immigrated to the United States in 1865, settling in San Francisco, California to allow Mabel better schooling.
 She was educated in Mills Seminary in Oakland, California.